-Thanks to the direct flights starting on December 7, Wow Air is connecting India to Iceland and Iceland to India.
-Did you know that Bollywood already came to Iceland?
+There are flights connecting India to Iceland and Iceland to India.
+However, did you know that Bollywood has already come to Iceland?

 There was a music video entirely shot in Iceland and you can keep reading to find all the filming locations for the Bollywood film!

 The words 'Bollywood' and Iceland don't normally come in the same sentence - that is until the Rohit Shetty Bollywood film Dilwale was released, with its music video Gerua entirely shot in Iceland.

 The movie was released on the 18th of December 2015, competing with the newest Star Wars film in attracting audience members around the world last Christmas.

 This being a Rohit Shetty film with an incredibly popular cast, consisting of Shah Rukh Khan and Kajol as well as Varun Dhawan and Kriti Sanon - and a fun trailer, this movie was set to be a successful one - and the gorgeous scenery in the love song Gerua didn't spoil it either!

 After the release of the movie, there has been an increase in Indian interest in Iceland.
 Tourists from India or with Indian background have started flocking to the country, many of whom are taking gorgeous images of the nature in colourful clothing, inspired by Kajol's colourful dresses.